Koeman's abysmal Barcelona leave Messi to fight Ronaldo's Juventus all alone | Goal.com

 However, Barca's group was desperately weak, with Dynamo Kyiv and Ferencvaros the quintessential whipping boys, and Juve in transition under rookie coach Pirlo.

-The Blaugrana could have been beaten 2-0 and still topped the group.
-In the end, though, they were lucky to only lose by three.
+Thanks to their earlier, Messi-inspired win in Turin, the Blaugrana could have been beaten 2-0 and still topped the group.
+In the end, though, they were lucky to only lose by three goals.

-Just like Koeman is lucky he can't be sacked after yet another pathetic showing that a team that is only getting worse on his watch.
+Just like Koeman is lucky he can't be sacked for somehow making a bad situation at Barcelona even worse.